ComputationalProteomics/proteoDeconv-manuscript/README.md

 ## Citation

-Please cite our work if you use this pipeline or proteoDeconv in your research.
-The citation details will be added once the manuscript is published.
+Please cite our work if you use this pipeline or proteoDeconv in your research:

+Zamore, M., Mosquim Junior, S., Andree, S. L., Altunbulakli, C., Lindstedt, M., & Levander, F. (2025).
+Considerations and Software for Successful Immune Cell Deconvolution Using Proteomics Data. *Journal of Proteome Research*. https://doi.org/10.1021/acs.jproteome.4c00868